sjrtp/l4d2_2dvel/README.md

 Without this, the game will refuse to load the plugin.

 # **WARNING**:
-Do not UNLOAD and LOAD/RELOAD the plugin while the game is running, as this will cause a crash.
+Do not UNLOAD THEN LOAD/RELOAD the plugin while the game is running, as this will cause a crash.
 (Planning to fix that soon)

 ## Dependencies at a glance